Smoke detector burning smell

 Electrical

-The answer to 'smoke detector burning smell' is that a burning smell coming from a smoke detector is usually a sign of an electrical issue that requires immediate attention.
-This could be caused by a malfunctioning component, a wiring problem, or the detector reaching the end of its lifespan.
+The answer to 'smoke detector burning smell' is that a burning smell coming from a smoke detector is a sign of a serious issue that requires immediate attention.
+This could indicate an electrical problem, overheating, or a malfunctioning component within the smoke detector.
+It's crucial to address this promptly to avoid potential fire hazards or further damage to the device.

 Step-by-Step Guide